The Cuban regime is trying to rescue the countryside with new measures: What are they proposing?

 • Leasing remains prohibited.

-• The State retains the right of preemption on any transfer.
+• The State retains the right of first refusal on any transfer.

-• Private property remains limited to 67.10 hectares per owner.
+• Private property remains limited to 67.10 hectares per holder.

-The publication of the project coincided with the announcement of the dissolution of the Ministry of Agriculture, which would be replaced by a new Ministry of Agro-food, responsible for integrating agriculture, sugar, fishing, and food industry.
+The publication of the project coincided with the announcement of the dissolution of the Ministry of Agriculture, which would be replaced by a new Ministry of Food and Agriculture, responsible for integrating agriculture, sugar, fishing, and the food industry.

-Díaz-Canel affirmed that all these transformations pursue a common goal: to reduce external food dependency and increase national production.
+Díaz-Canel affirmed that all these transformations pursue a common objective: to reduce external food dependence and increase domestic production.

-He explained that the new business models and the planned flexibilizations should enable Cuba to "achieve food sovereignty and become self-sufficient in food production."
+According to him, the new business models and the anticipated flexibilizations should enable Cuba to "achieve food sovereignty and become self-sufficient in food production."

-The measures come at a time when Cuban agriculture is going through one of its most critical moments.
+The measures come at a time when Cuban agriculture is facing one of its most critical moments.

 • Egg production fell by 43%.